AlexWorx/ALib-Class-Library/docs/pages/alib_mod_enums.md

      ALIB_ENUMS_MAKE_ITERABLE(MyEnum, MyEnum::END_OF_ITERABLE_ENUM )

-A next advantage is that within the enum declaration itself it becomes obvious that this is an iterable enum type and somewhere in the gloabl namespace of the same header file the specialization for \b T_EnumIsIterable will be found.
+A next advantage is that within the enum declaration itself it becomes obvious that this is an iterable enum type, and somewhere in the global namespace of the same header-file, the specialization for \b IterableTraits will be found.
 Of course, the drawback is that an enum element is presented to the C++ compiler that is not an element like the other ones.